Skip to main content

 You can retrieve the required form fields for a given channel through two means:

-• When you query available channels using the /v1/channels/sell endpoint, the response includes the form schema needed for the selected payment method.
+1. Directly from the Supported Channels Endpoint.
+When you query available channels using the GET /channels/sell endpoint, the response includes the form schema needed for the selected payment method, as shown above.
 This method simplifies the process by reducing the number of API calls.

 Code Example